For older people, avoiding tying the knot with a partner could have considerable implications for their finances

 Double inheritance tax allowanceAny unused portion of IHT allowance within the £325,000 nil rate band following death can be passed on to the surviving partner, which means your or your partner’s allowance could double, providing you’re married or in a civil partnership.
 So if your partner passed their estate to you using none of their £325,000 allowance, you could pass on untaxed assets worth £650,000.
 Current rules mean this applies to survivors of a marriage where the spouse died on or after 9 October 2007, and of civil partnerships where the spouse died on or after 5 December 2005.

 Limit the tax you pay on transferred residencesA recently introduced residential nil rate band for IHT allowance means that upon your spouse’s death, and when a primary residence is passed on to a direct descendant, assets within the nil rate band can’t be taxed.
 Anyone married or in a civil partnership can transfer any unused portion of this to their spouse or partner, effectively doubling your or your partner’s allowance.
-The current allowance is worth £150,000 (2019/20), rising to £175,000 by the 2020/21 tax year, when it'll be worth up to £350,000 for the surviving spouse or civil partner.
+The current allowance is worth £175,000 (2020/21), meaning it's worth up to £350,000 for the surviving spouse or civil partner.

 Increase your pensionThe old-style basic state pension rules, in many cases, mean beneficiaries, particularly women who paid the ‘married woman’s stamp’, don’t benefit from the full state pension.
 However, by using the National Insurance contribution of your deceased partner instead of your own, you may be able to increase your pension.